 Such is the importance of Information and Communications Technology (ICT) in work and life, it is our role as 21st-century educators to teach our students to use technology confidently, responsibly and constructively.
 Our state-of-the-art Video Production Suite, equipped with a professional green screen, studio lighting, and the latest audio-visual system, allows our students to explore filmography and video editing skills while developing their journalism and English communication skills.

 Always at the forefront of innovation, we allow students to extend their knowledge with our university-level ICT courses.
 In AP Computer Science A, students learn to apply programming tools as solutions to real-life problems, while SUPA Web Design equips students with coding skills to design customized web portfolios for their university applications.

-Our 1:1 laptop program, a model replicated by leading secondary schools worldwide, equips our students with the skills for effective communication, research, and individual project management.
-Our highly experienced teachers integrate technology across the curriculum, with lessons enhanced through the use of Promethean Smart Boards, access to two computer labs and the latest electronic research tools.
+Our BYOD (Bring Your Own Device) program equips our students with the skills for effective communication, research, and individual project management.
+Our highly experienced teachers integrate technology across the curriculum, with lessons enhanced through the use of multi-media formats, with access to a computer lab, MakerSpace, Green Room, and the latest electronic research tools.